 This guide, part of our portal documentation series, is an introduction to your SSL.com account’s Orders page.
 The Orders page allows you to easily manage your account’s certificate orders.
-You can use the following links to navigate the sections of this document:
+You can use the following Table of Contents to navigate the sections of this document:

 At first glance, the Orders page provides a general overview of currently active certificate orders.
 You can find important information about an order, such as its Order Date, Expiration Date, or the order’s Status.